-A related skill to cornering fast was how to emergency brake.
+A related skill to cornering quickly was how to emergency brake.

 I could brake, but I wasn’t doing it as effectively as possible because I tend to think about both the clutch and the brake at the same time.

 I felt I was braking badly because I had recently crashed my 1098S while doing exactly that.

 The core of braking fast is: Think just about the brake.
 Everything else is secondary.

 What I learned on how to better emergency brake

 - Gently pull on the front brake (with four fingers) and press on the rear brake.

 - Then pull in the clutch and shift back down to first, while braking.